AlibabaCloudDocs/sls/intl.en-US/Time Series Storage/Data collection/Collect metrics from Cloud Monitor.md

 3. In the Specify Logstore step, select a project and Metricstore and click **Next**.

     You can also click **Create Now** to create a project or Metricstore.
-For more information, see [Create a Metricstore](/intl.en-US/Time Series Storage/Manage Metricstores.md).
+For more information, see [Create a project](/intl.en-US/Data Collection/Preparation/Manage a project.md) and [Create a Metricstore](/intl.en-US/Time Series Storage/Manage Metricstores.md).

 4. In the Configure Import Settings step, set the parameters and click **Next**.